LVS boss Adelson takes medical leave due to cancer

 It is the second time recently that Mr Adelson has spent time away from his duties due to lymphoma.

 It emerged during a court case in March 2019 that he had been absent from his office from December 2018.
-In March 2019, it was disclosed he was being treated for non-Hodgkins lymphoma, but at the time the company said Mr Adelson still “fulfilling his duties” as chairman and CEO.
+In March 2019, it was disclosed he was being treated for non-Hodgkins lymphoma, but at the time the company said Mr Adelson had still been “fulfilling his duties” as chairman and CEO.
 He returned to his “regular [working] schedule” part way through 2019.

 Thursday’s filing said Robert Goldstein, the group’s president and chief operating officer, would continue in those roles, while also becoming acting CEO and acting chairman of both Las Vegas Sands and Sands China, “effective immediately”.